-Pepto can be purchased over-the-counter at any drug store.
-The size of your dog will determine how much you can give them to curb the nausea.
-Generally one teaspoon per fifteen pounds of body weight (around 7kg) or one tablet per forty pounds of body weight (around 18kg).
-It is more difficult to determine a proper dosage for smaller dog breeds so always err on the side of caution in such cases.
+Pepto Bismol can be purchased over-the-counter.
+The size of your dog will determine how much you can give them to curb nausea.
+Generally one teaspoon per fifteen pounds of body weight (around 7kg) or one tablet per forty pounds of body weight (around 18kg) is sufficient.
+It’s more difficult to determine a proper dosage for smaller dog breeds so err on the side of caution in such cases.

 Natural Ways to Reduce Nausea in Dogs

 The first choice is fasting.
-Remove all food and water for approximately twenty-four hours.
+Remove your dog’s food and water for approximately twenty-four hours.
 This doesn’t mean no water for your dog.
-Instead, you must keep an eye on your dog’s hydration levels and offer them small amounts of water at regular intervals.
+Instead, keep an eye on their hydration level and offer them small amounts of water at regular intervals.

-Once they have fasted you can give them some bland food.
+Once they’ve fasted give them some bland food.
 This is also to be given in small quantities at regular intervals.
 Make some white rice and boil up some skinless chicken breasts without any herbs, salt or spices.

-The first time you offer your dog food, give them one or two mouthfuls and see how they react.
+The first time you offer your dog some food, give them one or two mouthfuls and see how they react.
 If they start vomiting again, they’re not ready for food.
 If they’re alright, you can offer them a couple more mouthfuls with the next feeding.
-This is a way to nurture them back to health.
+This will nurture them back to health.

 One of the most common problems with a sick dog is dehydration.
 Often this is a result of severe vomiting.
-Dogs quickly lose their hydration when throwing up and this is typical with nausea.
-With careful monitoring and offering small amounts of water on a regular basis, you will be able to keep a hold over the dehydration problem.
+Dogs quickly lose their hydration when vomiting which is typical with nausea.
+With careful monitoring and offering small amounts of water regularly, you’ll keep a hold over the dehydration problem.

-Pull up the skin between the dog’s shoulder blades to determine if your dog is suffering with dehydration.
+Pull up the skin between the dog’s shoulder blades to determine if your dog is dehydrated.
 If the skin bounces back with ease your dog is fine.
-However, if it takes a few seconds for the skin to fall into place then this is a sign your dog is dehydrated.
+If it takes a few seconds for the skin to fall into place, this is a sign your dog is dehydrated.

 Dehydration in dogs is dangerous.
-If your dog is dehydrated and won’t drink anything, or can’t keep water down, get them to the vet ASAP.
+If your canine won’t drink anything, or can’t keep water down, get them to the vet ASAP.

-When you have a sick dog on your hands and you remove their food and water for an extended period, some dogs are likely to suffer with hypoglycemia.
-There are a few symptoms you can watch for with hypoglycemia and they include lethargy, shivering, and weakness.
-It is unfortunately sometimes a delicate balancing act which is why monitoring their health is so important during bouts of nausea.
+When you have a sick dog and you remove their food and water for an extended period, some dogs suffer from hypoglycemia.
+Hypoglycemia symptoms include lethargy, shivering, and weakness.
+It is unfortunately a delicate balancing act which is why monitoring their health is so important during bouts of nausea.

 While you are fasting your dog one tip is to take a little bit of honey or maple syrup and rub it into their gums every now and again to reduce the chances of this happening.

-The decision to fast an animal requires constant case to determine if they’re suffering from hypoglycemia or dehydration.
+Fasting an animal requires constant care to determine if they’re suffering from hypoglycemia or dehydration.
 If you are concerned at any stage, please seek veterinary advice.

-Anyone who owns a dog will feel like panicking when their dog is sick or has nausea.
+Some people panick when their dog is sick or has nausea.
 If your dog is extremely lethargic, without any energy after being sick, it may be time to call the vet.
 It’s possible your dog has eaten something poisonous and is having trouble removing it from their system.
-In such a case, they will need to be checked by a professional.
+In such a case, they should be examined by a professional.

-If your dog is suffering with such severe vomiting that they have become severely dehydrated at any stage, call the vet.
+If your dog is vomiting and they’ve become severely dehydrated at any stage, call the vet.
 They may need to be put on a drip to ensure they’re getting the fluids they need.